DonatiB/JavaScript_Web1/README.md

-### En este proyecto resuelvo ejercicios usando javascript (en conjunto con html y css).
+### In this project I solve exercises using javascript (in conjunction with HTML and CSS).

-- Unidad 1: Senentencias basicas.
-DOM.
-Funciones.
-Eventos.
+- Unit 1: Basic sentences.
+SUN.
+Functions.
+Events.
-- Unidad 2: Arreglos y JSON.
+- Unit 2: Arrays and JSON.
-- Unidad 3: Asincronismo.
-Api.
-Partial Render y Servicio REST.
+- Unit 3: Asynchronism.
+API.
+Partial Render.
+REST service.